thomas-byrne-qa/playwright-automation-framework/README.md

 ## What it covers
 - UI testing with Playwright Test
 - Page Object Model for Saucedemo flows
-- Data-driven testing from Excel files edit
+- Data-driven testing from Excel files
 - API checks against JSONPlaceholder
 - CI-ready setup using GitHub Actions
 - HTML reporting, traces, screenshots and videos on failure